Senior Lecturer in Psychology

 In stage one you will gain an introduction to the subject by studying the range of different psychological areas and different research approaches.
 The practical applications of psychology are also studied in the first year.

 Stage one consists of six compulsory modules.
-The modules introduce the major theoretical approaches to understanding human behaviour, including biological approaches, cognitive psychology, developmental psychology and social psychology.
+The modules introduce the major theoretical approaches to understanding human behaviour.
+This includes biological approaches, cognitive psychology, developmental psychology and social psychology.
 There is also a focus on your skill development, and how psychology can be applied to improve people’s lives and well-being.

 In the second stage the subject is studied in much more depth, both in the development of research skills and in the study of developmental and educational psychology.

-Stage two provides a wide range of 10 credit and 20 credit modules allowing you to study the core areas of psychology in detail.
+Stage two provides a wide range of 20 credit modules allowing you to study the core areas of psychology in detail.
 All modules are compulsory.

 After completing Stage two you are given the opportunity to undertake an optional Placement Year.